Perfective aspect: Perfective vs. perfect

 The terms perfective and perfect should not be confused.

+A perfective tense describes whole, complete actions without referring to how long the action required (see internal temporal structure).
+For example, "She typed that article."

 A perfect tense (abbreviated perf or prf) is a grammatical form used to describe a past event with present relevance, or a present state resulting from a past situation.
-For example, "I have put it on the table" implies both that I put the object on the table and that it is still there; "I have been to France" conveys that this is a part of my experience as of now; and "I have lost my wallet" implies that this loss is troublesome at the present moment.
+For example, "I have put it on the table" implies both that I put the object on the table and that it is still there; "I have been to France" conveys that this is a part of the speaker's experience as of the spoken moment; and "I have lost my wallet" implies that this loss is troublesome at the present moment.
 A perfect tense does not necessarily have to be perfective in aspect.
 For example, "I have been waiting here for an hour" and "I have been going to that doctor all my life" are perfect but also imperfective in aspect.

 There are some languages, however, such as Modern Greek, in which the perfect tense is always perfective.